Oil Well Sand Control Screens (Definition, Benefits, and Alternatives)

 Well, when you initially drill into an oil reservoir, there are several impurities mixed within the oil.
 If you neglect to implement any sort of sand control, the oil that is obtained will transfer all these impurities to the refining facilities.

 Unfortunately, a lot of these refineries do not have the capacity to handle heavy-duty filtration.
 When unfiltered oil reaches the facility, the impurities may build up within the equipment, which can lead to costly downtime and loss in revenue.

 Failure to use sand control can also cause the entire wellbore to get capped.
 This can be detrimental, as this typically means the company is missing out on millions of dollars.

 What Is a Premium Sand Control Screen?

 In order to effectively produce quality oil from a wellbore, you must pass the raw oil through some sort of sand control, such as a premium sand control screen.

 How Is a Premium Sand Control Screen Formed?

-The forming process for a premium sand control screen starts with a diffusion-bonded screen.
+The forming process for a premium sand control screen starts with a diffusion-bonded wire mesh laminate.
 Each screen consists of a support layer of mesh as well as a filtration layer.
-The sheet is then formed into a tube.
+The wire mesh laminate is then formed into a tube.

 After the tube is finished, it gets wrapped in bubble wrap, boxed, and shipped.